-Sailability Ireland is a not for profit organisation who promotes sailing for people with disabilities throughout Ireland.
-The ISA support this organisation to achieve its objectives in developing training and promoting sailing programmes and events.
+Sailability Ireland is a not for profit organisation who promotes sailing for people with disabilities throughout the 32 counties of Ireland.
+Irish Sailing support this organisation to achieve its objectives in developing training, promoting sailing programmes and supporting regional and national events.

-A unique event is organised for 2017 the WATERSPORTS INCLUSION GAMES – a weekend of on the water fun, parties and competition with sailing, rowing and canoeing activities for people with disabilities or people from disadvantaged areas – find out more here.
+A unique event was organised in 2017 the WATERSPORTS INCLUSION GAMES – a weekend of on the water fun, parties and competition with sailing, rowing and canoeing activities for people with disabilities or people from disadvantaged areas – find out more here.

 Access our interactive map here where you can try sailing in specially designed boats in locations across the country.